 An empirical truth amongst canine breeders states that a Dam has a lot more influence on the pups than the Sire.
 So you want to get two healthy and champion dogs to start with but you want to focus as much as possible on the female(s) rather than the male(s).
 However, science tends to say that genes are inherited very closely to 50-50 and then some genes are more dominant than others in defining traits.

-Genes (but also DNA, Genetic Pool, Genetic Material) code for the traits your dog will show, both physically and mentally (behaviour.)
+Genes (but also DNA, Genetic Pool, Genetic Material) code for the traits your dog will show, both physically and mentally (behavior).
+Hence, some dog behavior or temperament is hereditary.
 As important as genes are in any living organism, genes are not all — the environment which your dog lives in also plays a central role in the way some of its genes will express themselves through its years of life.
-Environment could be the whether conditions but some factors influence more than others and amongst the most influential factors in a dog’s life, there are his parents, his breeder and his owner.
+The environment could be the weather conditions but some factors influence more than others and amongst the most influential factors in a dog’s life, there are his parents, his breeder and his owner.

 The Role of Genetics in Dog Breeding

-The first and most important principle here is that mating two dogs does not create anything new.
+The first and most important principle here is that mating two dogs do not create anything new.
 The offsets, here the puppies, you will get are there because of that is there to start with: the parents’ DNA, genome and genetic material.
 Some traits perhaps have been hidden for many generations, but because it was there and still is, it can this time appear.
 When it does not appear, we call that a recessive gene.
+Many companies offer effective DNA testing to know whether a dog is a carrier, affected, or clear.

-Puppies from a same litter commonly share 50% of their genes (on average.)
+Puppies from the same litter commonly share 50% of their genes (on average.)
 Each litter mate randomly inherits 50% of its genes from his father and the other 50% from his mother.
 The only thing here is that they do not necessarily the same 50% from each.
-This is why each litter mate is different in the same litter.
+This is why each littermate is different in the same litter.

 Breeding Criteria Are As Important As Your Verdict